-Figure \ref{figure cancel}, b).\ is also obtained by stabilizing c).\ along the green dashed curve in c).
+On the other hand, Figure \ref{figure cancel}, b) is obtained by stabilizing c) along the green dashed curve in c).
 In order to justifying the stabilization operation, we should check that the integration of the Liouville form on the whole green dashed line is zero.
 This corresponds to the condition $0= [\lambda] \in H^1(D,\partial D)$ in the definition of the stabilization.
-One can easily check this since along the green dashed curve, one can assume that the Liouville $1$ form is the standard Liouville form on the cotangent bundle of the black.
+One can easily check this since along the green dashed curve, one can assume that the Liouville form is the standard Liouville form on the cotangent bundle of the black.

-Figure \ref{figure cancel}, d).\ is obtained by Hurwitz move for the red and blue curves.
-This is similar to the step between a).\ and b).
-Also, Figure \ref{figure cancel}, d).\ can be obtained from e).\, by operating a stabilization along the red dashed curve.
-In order to justify the stabilization procedure, we need the same computation which we did for the step between b).\ and c).
+Figure \ref{figure cancel}, d) is obtained by a Hurwitz move for the red and blue curves.
+This is similar to the step between a) and b).
+Meanwhile, Figure \ref{figure cancel}, d) can be obtained from e), by operating a stabilization along the red dashed curve.
+In order to justify the stabilization procedure, we need the same computation which we did for the step between b) and c).

-Since the local picture corresponding to the handle decomposition $D_2$, where $D_2$ is obtained by canceling handles from $D_1$, is Figure \ref{figure cancel}, d).\ this completes the proof of Lemma \ref{lemma handle canceling}.
+Since the local picture corresponding to the handle decomposition $D_2$ is Figure \ref{figure cancel}, e) this completes the proof of Lemma \ref{lemma handle canceling}.